 Other Markets.

 (a) Other Markets and Exclusivity.
-Each of EPMI and Customer shall have the obligation to extend this Agreement (including both scheduling and/or settlement services) with respect to any market consistent with this Section’s provisions (including markets in any or all NERC regions except the Western Systems Coordinating Council (or any succeeding entity) (any such market, an “Other Market”)) in which (i) EPMI has filed with the pertinent regulatory authority, independent system operator, regional transfer authority or other pertinent organization or entity for authority to act as a qualified scheduling entity, scheduling coordinator or other recognized classification of qualifying scheduling entity, and (ii) EPMI has executed at least one agreement with a third party for the provision of scheduling services in such Other Market or has commenced to act in such official scheduling capacity on behalf of itself.
-If this Agreement is extended pursuant to this Section to any Other Market, then EPMI shall be the sole and exclusive provider of scheduling and settlement services to Customer in such Other Market except to the extent that, in such Other Market, as of the execution date of this Agreement, Customer: (x) has an existing agreement for scheduling and/or settlement services until such pre-existing agreement expires or is terminated consistent with its terms, or (y) self-performs scheduling and/or settlement services, utilizing one or more persons directly employed full time by Customer.
-Fees payable by Customer for such services provided by EPMI in Other Markets shall be as set forth on Schedule C.
+Each of EPMI and Customer may initiate further arrangements involving terms similar to those of this Agreement (including both scheduling and/or settlement serviceswith respect to any market, including markets in any or all NERC regions except the Western Systems Coordinating Council (or any succeeding entity),any such market, an “Other Market.”.
+Acting on its own part or at Customer’s request, EPMI shall provide a quote to Customer to provide such scheduling and/or settlements services as to any given market and Customer shall have the right to proceed upon EPMI’s quote or solicit other bids from third parties.
+In the event Customer solicits and receives a third party quote for such services as to any given market, prior to Customer’s accepting such quote Customer shall provide EPMI 15 days advance written notification of such quote, stating all of its material terms so that EPMI can respond consistent with the provisions of this Section.
+Following EPMI’s receipt of such notification, EPMI shall have 15 days to make a written offer to Customer (“Right-to-Match”) at least equivalent to the material terms of such third party quote, and in the event that EPMI tenders such offer to Customer, Customer shall be obligated to act in good faith to effect an agreement for such services with EPMI on the basis of EPMI’s offer in lieu of completing an agreement with the third party having made such quote..
+EPMI’s Right-to-Match will not have effect in any Other Market, in the event that Customer, as of the date of this Agreement,: (x) has an existing agreement for scheduling and/or settlement services until such pre-existing agreement expires or is terminated consistent with its terms, or (y) self-performs scheduling and/or settlement services, utilizing one or more persons directly employed full time by Customer.

 (b) Adding Other Markets.
-Immediately upon the referenced preconditions in Section 2.4(a) being satisfied or at such time as the satisfaction thereof is imminment, EPMI shall provide written notice thereof to Customer and EPMI and Customer shall mutually agree to a commercially reasonable start date for such services to begin hereunder.
-Additionally, in the event EPMI desires to provide such services to Customer following completion of the pertinent qualification in an Other Market but prior to satisfaction of the preconditon stated in Section 2.4(a)(ii), EPMI may give notice thereof to Customer and the Parties shall mutually agree to a commercially reasonable start date for such services to begin hereunder.
-In each such Other Market, the services provided and terms of such service shall be consistent with the requirements established by the pertinent regulatory authority therein and as generally provided in agreement(s) for such services offered by EPMI to third parties in such Other Market, if any, and this Agreement shall be amended to reflect such new or modified terms.
+Immediately upon an agreement being reached in such Other Market, , EPMI shall provide written notice thereof to Customer, and EPMI and Customer shall mutually agree to a commercially reasonable start date for such services to begin hereunder.
+This Agreement shall be amended to reflect such new or modified terms of any agreements regarding Services in Other Markets..

 (c) Other “Market Services”.
 EPMI shall provide Customer Other Market Services pursuant to the scheduling, operating, planning, reliability, and settlement (including customer registration) policies, rules, guidelines, procedures, standards, and criteria of all security coordinator(s), independent system operator(s) and any other regulatory or governing authority applicable to the Other Market.